-How do I register a Purple Heart Recipient?
+How do I enroll a Purple Heart Recipient?

-With your help we are building a registry of Purple Heart recipients from all
+With your help we are building a database of Purple Heart recipients from all

 branches of service, all wars for which the Purple Heart was awarded, and from all across the nation.
 In

-order to verify receipt of the medal we request documentation.
-This can include a variety of materials
+order to be enrolled we require documentation of receipt of the Purple Heart.
+This can include a variety of materials including:

 - A photograph of the back of the medal bearing the recipient's name